Return to sender: DC voters are being sent mail-in ballots for ex-residents

 Many states have shifted to universal mail-in balloting in order to keep voters from congregating at polling places during the coronavirus pandemic.
 Most of those states, however, are deep blue and unlikely to play a deciding role in the presidential election.
 Nevada is the only state to make the switch this year that can legitimately be considered a swing state, though most observers believe it is firmly in the Joe Biden camp and not necessary in most Electoral College paths to victory for President Trump.

-Colorado, another left-leaning purple state, is one of five states that has successfully run its elections with universal mail-in balloting for years.
+Colorado, another left-leaning purple state, is one of five states that have successfully run their elections with universal mail-in balloting for years.
 West said he is not concerned about the states with experience running universal mail-in elections or about fears of fraud that Trump and others have stoked.
 He's worried about states and jurisdictions like D.C. that are just switching to universal mail-in this year in the middle of a pandemic having logistical troubles, specifically when it comes to signature verification.

 CLICK HERE TO GET THE FOX NEWS APP